B-Salinas/All-Things-App-Academy/Notes/Module-5/week-15/Redux.md

   - Generally, the _state_ of a program is used to refer to the data stored by the program at a particular instance in time, as opposed to the logic of the program, which doesn't change over time.
 - **Store**: A single JavaScript object with a few methods, including `getState`, `dispatch(_action_)`, and `subscribe(_listener_)`.
   - Any state you want Redux to handle is held in the store.
+- **Action**: An action is a plain old JavaScript object with a `type` property.
+Actions contain information that can be used to update the store.
+They can be _dispatched_ (sent to the store) in response to user actions or AJAX requests.
+  - **Action Creators**: Functions that return actions.
+They can take arguments which allow them to customize the data contained in the actions they generate.
+- **Pure Functions**